-Jason Losh, Ph.D. jlosh@omega.uta.edu Office Hours are after 6:50pm MW outside 108NH or in 148NH.
+Jason Losh, Ph.D.

+Office Hours are after 5:20pm MW outside 105 NH or in 148NH as lab activities increase.
 E-mail is the quickest method of contacting me on non-class days.

 Textbook:

 No textbook will be required for this course.
 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.